• Skip to main content

 Know how much dividend the company has paid and expected to pay

-Dividend is a regular payment from a company’s earnings to its shareholder in proportion to their holdings.
+Dividend is a regular payment from a company’s earnings to its shareholders in proportion to their holdings.
 If you are investing to get regular income, then this factor might help you to find out those companies that pay regular income to you.

 In this regard, dividend investing and capture strategy can help you to get better regular returns.

 You are also required to understand how the company is reinvesting the remaining portion of the earnings after paying dividend.
-It will define the growth of the company which will result in getting more dividend in future.
+It will define the growth of the company which will result in getting more dividends in future.

 Understand different category of stocks